blythekelly/country-query/README.md

 # Country Query using Flask and SQL

-CS178 Project 1
-Blythe Kelly
-Proposed Grade: 100
 In this project, I created a Flask app that functioned as a world information query webpage.
-The world information originates from the database provided on Blackboard, which I imported into my AWS RDS instance as a SQL database.
+The world information originates from a SQL database stored in my AWS RDS instance.

 The first three buttons on the webpage are methods to filter and search the database.
 On the backend, this uses SQL to query the database according to the user input on the HTML form.
 I utilized a JOIN to combine the country and country_language tables under the condition that the language was the official language.
 This population query used an HTML form and a template variable to display either population or life expectancy depending on which button the user pushed.

 When performing the search above for countries with populations over 80000000, the results are the following: